Red rock arches in the deserts of Utah and Arizona

 Grand Canyon National Park

-Today, the entire day is dedicated to Grand Canyon National Park, and the itinerary is entirely in your hands.
-This is the moment to choose the pace and adventures that draw you in the most.
+Today is dedicated entirely to Grand Canyon National Park, and the plan is in your hands.
+This is your moment to choose the pace and adventures that call to you the most.

-The most popular option for the active ones is the Bright Angel Trail – a path that descends into the very heart of the canyon and offers views you can't see from the rim.
-You can choose the length depending on your time and energy, with even a short segment of the route being awe-inspiring.
+The most popular option for the active is the Bright Angel Trail – a path descending into the heart of the canyon offering views unseen from the rim.
+You can choose the length according to your time and energy, even a short part of the route is awe-inspiring.

-For those seeking a more relaxed experience, there are numerous easily accessible panoramas where you can simply unwind and soak in the views.
-And for those craving additional adrenaline rushes – the park offers helicopter tours, horseback rides, jeep tours, and other excursions that will show you the canyon from a new angle.
+For those seeking a more relaxed experience, there are many easily accessible viewpoints where you can simply unwind and soak in the vistas.
+And for those looking for an extra thrill – the park offers helicopter tours, horseback riding, jeep tours, and other excursions that show the canyon from a fresh perspective.

-In the evening, we can gather together at one of the western viewpoints to bid farewell to the day with yet another sunset that paints the rocks in gold and purple.
+In the evening, we can gather at one of the western viewpoints to bid farewell to the day with another sunset painting the rocks in gold and crimson.

 Back to Civilization

-After two adventure-filled days at the Grand Canyon, today we're heading back to Las Vegas, which is about a 4-hour drive away – the longest distance we'll cover in a single day during our journey.
+After two adventure-filled days at the Grand Canyon, today we head back to Las Vegas, which is about a 4-hour drive – the longest distance we'll cover in a single day during the journey.

-If the group wishes, we can make a brief stop to visit the Hoover Dam – one of the most remarkable engineering projects in the USA, where we can tour the dam and learn more facts about its construction.
+If the group desires, we can make a short stop to visit Hoover Dam – one of the most remarkable engineering projects in the USA, where we can explore the dam and learn more facts about its construction.

-We conclude our journey with a long night and time for fun in the city of neon lights, casinos, and world-famous shows.
-We'll stay once again at the Days Inn by Wyndham, where our adventure began.
+We conclude our journey with one long night and time for entertainment in the city of neon lights, casinos, and world-famous shows.
+We will stay once again at the Days Inn by Wyndham, where our adventure began.

 All In on Vegas

-The last full day is completely free to immerse ourselves in the atmosphere of Las Vegas as we like.
-The city offers an endless choice of entertainment, impressive sights, and quirky but memorable experiences.
+The last full day is completely free for us to soak in the atmosphere of Las Vegas at our own pace.
+The city offers an endless choice of entertainment, stunning views, and quirky but memorable experiences.

-We can stroll along the Vegas Strip and see the iconic hotels and casinos – from the majestic Caesars Palace and the romantic Venetian with its canals, to the dancing fountains of Bellagio.
-Those who love views can ascend to the top of the Stratosphere Tower or ride the High Roller observation wheel.
+We can stroll along the Vegas Strip and see iconic hotels and casinos – from the majestic Caesars Palace and the romantic Venetian with its canals, to the dancing fountains of Bellagio.
+Those who love a good view can head to the top of the Stratosphere Tower or the observation wheel High Roller.

-Technology and audiovisual show fans can book a ticket for The Sphere — a futuristic arena with 360° LED screens and an incredible sound experience.
+Tech and audio-visual show enthusiasts can book a ticket for The Sphere – a futuristic arena with 360° LED screens and incredible sound experience.

-If you fancy something different, Las Vegas also has museums like the Neon Museum with retro neon signs, the Mob Museum, or even the indoor botanical gardens at the Bellagio Conservatory.
+If you're looking for something different – Las Vegas also has museums like the Neon Museum with retro neon signs, the Mob Museum, or even the indoor botanical gardens at the Bellagio Conservatory.

-In the evening, it's your last chance to try your luck at the roulette table, catch a Cirque du Soleil show, or simply enjoy the nightlife sparkle of the city that never sleeps.
+The evening is the last chance to try your luck at the roulette table, see a Cirque du Soleil show, or simply enjoy the night-time sparkle of the city that never sleeps.

 Flight to Bulgaria

-Breakfast at the hotel and free time during the day – we can take one last walk down the Strip, pick up some souvenirs, or simply relax by the pool.
+Breakfast at the hotel and some free time during the day – we might take one last stroll down the Strip, grab some souvenirs, or simply relax by the pool.

-In the evening, we head to the airport (just 5 minutes from the hotel) for the flight to Bulgaria.
-As the saying goes – what happens in Vegas, stays in Vegas… unless, of course, we're leaving with a million more.
+In the evening, we head to the airport (just 5 minutes from the hotel) for the flight back to Bulgaria.
+As the saying goes – what happens in Vegas, stays in Vegas… unless, of course, we're leaving with a few extra million.

 Back Home

-The long flight and the time difference make this day and our journey back even longer.
-We land in Frankfurt in the afternoon, have a short connection, and in the evening we arrive in Sofia – with a heap of new stories, photos, and memories from an epic journey through the Southwestern States.
+The long flight and time difference make this day and our return even longer.
+We land in Frankfurt in the afternoon, have a short connection, and in the evening, we arrive in Sofia—with a treasure trove of new stories, photos, and memories from an epic journey through the Southwestern States.

 * Panic Frame & Travel reserves the right to adapt and change the program according to changes in accommodation conditions, climate, and other factors that require it.